Jim Bedard (ice hockey, born 1956)

-James Arthur Bédard (born November 17, 1956) is a Canadian retired ice hockey goaltender.
-He was most recently the goaltending coach for the Detroit Red Wings of the National Hockey League (NHL).
+James Arthur Bédard (born November 17, 1956) is a Canadian former professional ice hockey goaltender.
+He played 73 games in the National Hockey League with the Washington Capitals during the 1977–78 and 1978–79 seasons.
+The rest of his career, which lasted from 1976 to 1994, was spent in the minor leagues and then mainly in I-Divisioona, the second level of hockey in Finland.
+After his playing career Bédard worked in coaching, serving as the goaltending coach for the Detroit Red Wings from 1996 to 2016 and winning the Stanley Cup three times with the team.

 Career

 Originally drafted in 1976 by the Washington Capitals, Bédard played for parts of two seasons with the Capitals.
-After playing two seasons in the minor leagues, Bédard signed to play in the Finnish SM-liiga, After two seasons with HC TPS, he played in Finland for 12 seasons more, mostly in lower divisions, before finally retiring in 1994.
+After playing two seasons in the minor leagues, Bédard signed to play in the Finnish SM-liiga.
+After two seasons with HC TPS, he played in Finland for 12 seasons more, mostly in lower divisions, before finally retiring in 1994.

 After his playing career, he served as the goaltending coach with the Detroit Red Wings for 19 seasons.
-He had won three Stanley Cups with Detroit in 1998, 2002 and 2008.
+He won the Stanley Cup three times with Detroit, in 1998, 2002 and 2008.
 On May 9, 2016, it was reported that Bédard's contract with the team would not be renewed.